Search This Blog

 Some New Results on Odd Perfect Numbers - Part IV

-Continuing from this earlier blog post: (In particular, if $m$ is almost perfect, then $m$ must be a square (since $m$ is odd).
+Continuing from this earlier blog post: For the remainder of this post, assuming that $m$ is almost perfect, then $m$ must be a square (since $m$ is odd).
 Consequently, if the equation $\sigma(p^k)=2m$ holds (which is true if and only if $G=H=I$), then $\sigma(p^k)/2$ is also a square.
-This implies that $k=1$, since $$p^k + 1 \leq \sigma(p^k)=2m<2p$$ holds under the assumption $m<p$.)
+This implies that $k=1$, since $$p^k + 1 \leq \sigma(p^k)=2m<2p$$ holds under the assumption $m<p$.

 Summarizing our results so far, we have the chain of implications: